 The battered tree is chilling out on the roof, enjoying its new-found freedom, basking in it.
 It could be....silver lining of a hurricane....complete acceptance of unexpected fate....the desired recumbent position after a lifetime upright....the tree has been ravished by the hurricane and is in post-ravishment bliss....

 And why are we hearing advice from a fallen tree?
 Is it a wise old oak?
+Are we less aware, more foolish than dead wood and should we tune into trees?

 Does he identify with the tree?
 Is he tired of being a doctor?